-We completed one acquisition in the first quarter of 2010 which was not material individually or in the aggregate.
+We completed one acquisition in the first quarter of 2010 which was not material.
 Additional contingent purchase price ("earn-out") has been and will be paid if certain acquisitions achieve predetermined profitability targets.
-There were no acquisitions for the first quarter of 2009.
+There were no acquisitions during the first half of 2009.
 Our consolidated balance sheets include preliminary allocations of the purchase price to the assets acquired and liabilities assumed based on estimates of fair value, pending completion of final valuation and purchase price adjustments.
 The results of operations of these acquisitions are included in our consolidated financial statements from their respective acquisition dates.